sonicwu/alfred-rgb2hex/README.md

 # alfred-rgb2hex
-Alfred workflow to convert RGB values of color to hexadecimal string and vice vesa, the result will be copied into clipboard.
+Alfred workflow to convert RGB values of color to hexadecimal string and vice versa, the result will be copied into clipboard.

 ## Download